 From that moment on I chose to develop myself in both areas: as an art-educator and as an artist.
 I enrolled in the online MFA Illustration program at the Academy of Art University to strengthen my illustration skills and I went to Macau (China) for three months.
 In Macau I worked as a volunteer teacher at The School of The Nations, an international primary and high school .
 I taught the following subjects to children ranging from age 4 to 18 years old: History of Photography, Photography as a Visual Language, and Photography as a Medium of Expression.

 When I decided to continue my MFA in Illustration in San Francisco on campus, I declined a serious job offer at The School of The Nations.
 Saying goodbye to Macau and The School of the Nations was not easy, but I was following my heart.
 I knew that where one door closes another one opens.
 After a great first semester as a student at The Academy of Art University, I started teaching at the Photography department of the AAU.
 For about two years I taught three different photography classes and worked as a part-time professor while studying illustration.

-I live in Berkeley and I specialize in creating playful and engaging illustrations for children’s books.
-My work is a mix of traditional and digital media with contemporary color palettes.
-I am passionate about story telling.
+I live in Berkeley now and I specialize in creating playful and engaging illustrations for children’s books.
+My work is a mix of traditional and digital media with contemporary color palettes and I am passionate about story telling.

 I also specialize in playful and engaging murals for residential and commercial interior spaces.
 Every client that I work with is unique.
 Together we collaborate on custom concepts.
 I paint original works of art in homes and office spaces bringing the clients idea idea to life.